 - Dividend payments help companies attract and retain investors

-- Paying dividends to shareholders signals to the market that your company is doing well
+- Paying dividends to shareholders signals that your company is doing well

-Moreover, if you’re the director of a company, paying dividends to help you to:
+Moreover, if you’re the director of a company, paying dividends will help you to:

 - Avoid conflict with shareholders over how company profits should be distributed

-- Boost your chances of getting re-elected as director
+- Boost your chances of getting re-elected as a director

 - Reduce the amount of company tax you have to pay

-However, there are also some considerations you should take into account before paying dividends, such as:
+However, you should also take into account these factors before paying dividends: